armlesswunder/ac_catalog/README.md

 I have saved all of the files I used to construct the databases.
 There are also some c# programs mixed in there that were used to generate the query files.
 Those programs aren't that great, but I figured someone may be interested in seeing how I generated my queries.
 They are designed to work with Liquefy's catalogs that he has posted but you will need to modify them quite a bit if you want to use them.
 You may notice that there are some ACWW files there too.
 I pretty much abandoned that part of the database for the time being as I did not like the way I had generated those query files (they were used in my prototype and since then, I have adopted a better database scheme).

 # Bugs
-report bugs to: abw4v.dev@gmail.com
+report bugs to: abw4v.dev@gmail.com\n
 I am not a perfect programmer, so please report bugs to me!
 I will add a thank you to this file if you lead me to fixing a bug.

 # Acknowledgements
-Nintendo for making great games
+Nintendo for making great games\n
 Liquefy for his great guides that I used to make my database queries